trlafleur/RHF0M062-RHF0M0E5-LoRaWan-Examples-TTN/README.md

 This codebase also allows for a few download messages to be processed.

-On startup, the code reads a data block stored in FRAM (if available) and compares the compile date-time field and CRC to what is stored in FGRAM to see if we have a 1st boot.
+On startup, the code reads a data block stored in FRAM (if available) and compares the compile date-time field and CRC to what is stored in FRAM to see if we have a 1st boot.
 If so we save a copy of the data block in FRAM for future use.
 If not we adjust the boot count, save the boot cause.